Backyard Chicken Predators

 4. Do this daily until your entire flock understand what that call means.

-Each time you do this routine your hens will associate that call and your voice with the treat and come running.
 This is a great tool to have on evenings that you might be running late and need to get your hens to safety fast.

 Step #7 Purchase a Little Extra Help

-I was a bit skeptical at first, but since installing one at the front of our chicken coop and the other at the back we have removed almost all of the footprints that I normally see each morning.
+I was a bit skeptical at first, but since installing one at the front of our chicken coop and the other at the back, we have removed almost all of the footprints that I normally see each morning.

 Step #8 Eliminate the Problem